RH1945/sport-stats/README.md

 - Thank you, Mark Briscoe and Dillon MCcaffrey for the tutoring, and project direction.

 ---

+### Team Reflections

+"It was an absolute pleasure working with Rafael and Richard during the 3-day Hackathon.
+Their creativity, teamwork, and problem-solving skills made the experience both enjoyable and productive.
+We collaborated seamlessly, shared ideas openly, and supported each other under tight deadlines.
+I’m really proud of what we achieved together — it was a great example of what strong teamwork can accomplish in such a short time."

 *Made with code by Rafael, James and Richard*